dalcantara7/obsidian-auto-moc/README.md

 ## Known issues

+When creating a new link, it may take a while for Obsidian to resolve the link.
+In this time, the new link may not be visible to the plugin and it will report "No new links found".
+To avoid this wait a couple of seconds between creating a new link and running the AutoMOC plugin.

-As of now, all known issues have been resolved.
-It is possible there are still bugs.
+It is possible there are other bugs.
 If you come across one, please do report it under the issues tab in GitHub.

 ## Pricing